Name of Organization: CLASP & KPMG

 Clinic Intake and Service:

-Potential clients can reach the Tax Dispute Clinic at CLASP’s main number (416 736 5029) during CLASP’s operating hours.
+Potential clients can reach the Tax Dispute Clinic at CLASP’s main number (416-736-5029) during CLASP’s operating hours.
 Students will have access to the CLASP-KPMG email account to access client information and will assist with intake when possible.
-Supervision by the KPMG Lawyers will generally be done remotely either through video conference or phone.
+Supervision by the KPMG Lawyers will generally be done remotely either through videoconference or phone.
 Additional procedures, including measures such as how forms will be signed, will be outlined during training at the start of the placement.

 Where written advice is required, students will speak with the supervising lawyer to confirm next steps.
 No letters will be sent by students or by the clinic without the express approval and due diligence required of the supervising lawyer.
 Before and after each shift, and time permitting, lawyers and students will have a quick virtual debrief about recent clients and tax law issues.
 Students are not permitted to provide legal advice.

 It is expected that a diverse range of other legal issues may arise while interviewing clients.
-Volunteer lawyers and PBSC students are encouraged to make appropriate referrals using CLASP’s referral binder.
+Volunteer lawyers and PBSC students are encouraged to make the appropriate referrals using CLASP’s referral binder.

 Public Legal Education:

-Students will conduct legal research, prepare written materials, gather and communicate information, and assist with client intake.
+Role of Student Volunteers: Students will conduct legal research, prepare written materials, gather and communicate information, and assist with client intake.

-The research will be flexible but shifts for intake will be scheduled.
+Regular shifts or a flexible schedule: The research will be flexible but shifts for intake will be scheduled.

-Yes, some workspace will be made available at CLASP.
+Is there a workspace provided for the student at the Organization: Yes, some workspace will be made available at CLASP.

-Successfully completing or concurrently taking an introductory tax law course is a requirement.
+Law School Pre-Requisites: Successfully completing or concurrently taking an introductory tax law course is a requirement.
 Students who have already taken tax will be given preference, otherwise a successful candidate must take it concurrently in the Fall.